 CRE Superbug Found in LA Sewage Plant, Could Threaten Coastline

-March 14, 2016 – The Environmental Protection Agency (EPA) has discovered a deadly superbug — the same one that caused outbreaks at UCLA and 2 other LA-area hospitals last year — in sewage treatment plants.
-New research shows that CRE bacteria may flourish in these environments, where wastewater is treated before being released into streams, lakes and oceans.
+March 14, 2016 – The Environmental Protection Agency (EPA) has discovered a deadly superbug — the same one that caused outbreaks at UCLA and 2 other LA hospitals — in municipal sewage treatment plants.
+New research shows that CRE bacteria may flourish in these facilities, where wastewater is treated before being released into streams, lakes and oceans.

 Pentax Updates Endoscope Cleaning Instructions